Elle-Máijá Tailfeathers: Awards and recognition

 She has won and been nominated for awards at various international film festivals, and has been recognized for her work rooted in social justice.
 Notable recognition has included receiving a Kodak Image Award, the Vancouver Mayor's Arts Award as an emerging filmmaker.
 She is included in CBC's "Young Indigenous Leaders: 5 Under 30 To Watch in 2015."
 Her autobiographical short film Rebel (Bihttoš) was named one of the Top Ten short films at the 2014 Toronto International Film Festival.
 It was also awarded best documentary at the Seattle International Film Festival in 2015.
 In 2017, Tailfeathers won a Canadian Screen Award for best actress for a dramatic program or limited series for her work in the CBC movie Unclaimed, as well as an award for best performance at the Vancouver Women in Film Festival.

 At the 2019 Vancouver International Film Festival, Tailfeathers and her co-director Kathleen Hepburn received the $25,000 Best BC Film Award for their film The Body Remembers When the World Broke Open.
 Tailfeathers also won the $17,500 BC Emerging Filmmaker Award.

+In 2020, Elle-Máijá Tailfeathers was awarded the Skábmagovat Prize, an indigenous film award to honor the significant, long-term contributions she has made to the Sámi culture and communities.

-At the 10th Canadian Screen Awards in 2022 she won the Canadian Screen Award for Best Actress for her performance in Night Raiders, and her documentary film Kímmapiiyipitssini: The Meaning of Empathy won the award for Best Feature Length Documentary.
+At the 10th Canadian Screen Awards in 2022, she won the Canadian Screen Award for Best Actress for her performance in Night Raiders, and her documentary film Kímmapiiyipitssini: The Meaning of Empathy won the award for Best Feature Length Documentary.

 Personal life

-Tailfeathers divides her time between Vancouver Canada, the Blood Reserve, and Sapmi territory in Norway.
+Tailfeathers divides her time between Vancouver Canada, the Blood Reserve, and Sápmi territory in Norway.

 She is active in advocating for issues affecting First Nations communities.
-In 2011, she was arrested for a participating in a peaceful blockade at the entrance of a drilling site in the Alberta Blood Reserve.
+In 2011, she was arrested for participating in a peaceful blockade at the entrance of a drilling site in the Alberta Blood Reserve.